miinhho/Asyncrush/README.md

 ## Strengths Compared to RxJS

-stream-emitter stands out as a lightweight, efficient alternative to RxJS, offering unique advantages while maintaining robust asynchronous event streaming capabilities.
+Asyncrush stands out as a lightweight, efficient alternative to RxJS, offering unique advantages while maintaining robust asynchronous event streaming capabilities.
 Here’s how it compares:

-- **Superior Transformation Performance**: stream-emitter outperforms RxJS in transformation tasks, achieving ~482K ops/sec compared to RxJS’s ~442K ops/sec (9% faster) in benchmarks with 1 billion events.
+- **Superior Transformation Performance**: Asyncrush outperforms RxJS in transformation tasks, achieving ~482K ops/sec compared to RxJS’s ~442K ops/sec (9% faster) in benchmarks with 1 billion events.
 This edge comes from optimized synchronous pathways and minimized overhead, making it ideal for real-time data processing.

-- **Resource Efficiency**: With a minified bundle size of just ~5-10KB (versus RxJS’s ~30KB), stream-emitter reduces memory footprint and eliminates external dependencies.
+- **Resource Efficiency**: With a minified bundle size of just ~5-10KB (versus RxJS’s ~30KB), Asyncrush reduces memory footprint and eliminates external dependencies.
 Its design avoids unnecessary object creation, delivering better memory efficiency than RxJS.

-- **Lightweight and Focused**: Unlike RxJS, which includes dozens of operators and a steeper learning curve, stream-emitter provides a streamlined API tailored for core streaming needs—such as retries, buffering, and type transformations—without the bloat.
+- **Lightweight and Focused**: Unlike RxJS, which includes dozens of operators and a steeper learning curve, Asyncrush provides a streamlined API tailored for core streaming needs—such as retries, buffering, and type transformations—without the bloat.
 This makes it perfect for lightweight applications like IoT or browser-based real-time updates.

-- **Simplicity Meets Power**: Built from scratch, stream-emitter proves that simplicity doesn’t sacrifice capability.
+- **Simplicity Meets Power**: Built from scratch, Asyncrush proves that simplicity doesn’t sacrifice capability.
 It matches or exceeds RxJS in key areas while staying intuitive, offering a practical alternative for developers seeking efficiency without complexity.

 ### Benchmark Highlights (1 Billion Events)
-- **Simple Emission**: stream-emitter (~900K ops/sec) vs RxJS (~1,004K ops/sec) – Competitive speed with lower resource use.
+- **Simple Emission**: Asyncrush (~900K ops/sec) vs RxJS (~1,004K ops/sec) – Competitive speed with lower resource use.
-- **Transformation**: stream-emitter (~482K ops/sec) vs RxJS (~442K ops/sec) – Outpaces RxJS, showcasing optimization prowess.
+- **Transformation**: Asyncrush (~482K ops/sec) vs RxJS (~442K ops/sec) – Outpaces RxJS, showcasing optimization prowess.

 <br>

 ## Why Choose?
-If you need a lightweight, TypeScript-native solution for managing **asynchronous event streams** with built-in retry, buffering, and type flexibility, Stream Emitter is your go-to library.
+If you need a lightweight, TypeScript-native solution for managing **asynchronous event streams** with built-in retry, buffering, and type flexibility, Asyncrush is your go-to library.
 It balances performance and functionality, offering a simpler event-driven use cases.